 4. Render the Khokhloma Composition

-Use the brush with sharp ends that we've created in the previous part to form a wavy stems under our berries, connecting them to each other.
+Use the brush with sharp ends that we created in the previous part to form wavy stems under our berries, connecting them to each other.
 Put some tiny chamomiles above the berries.

 Use another brush to make smooth strokes around the berries in a traditional Khokhloma style.
 Add a group of leaves.

-Start adding golden flowers in the bottom and the upper part of our pendant.
+Start adding golden flowers to the bottom and the upper part of our pendant.
 Rotate them and change the size slightly to make the composition more versatile.

 Make a swirl using our sharp-ended brush.
 Add more strokes with the second brush, wrapping them around the swirl.
 Finally, place a group of red berries in the center of the swirl.

-Create the similar sprout on the other side of the pendant.
+Create a similar sprout on the other side of the pendant.

-Continue filling blank spaces with flowers and berries, where it is needed.
-As you can see on the screenshots below, I've put more chamomiles in the upper part on the pendant and filled the spaces around the golden flowers with golden berries to balance the composition.
+Continue filling blank spaces with flowers and berries, where needed.
+As you can see in the screenshots below, I put more chamomiles in the upper part of the pendant and filled the spaces around the golden flowers with golden berries to balance the composition.

-Here is an example of how it should look like, when you are satisfied with the quantity and the position of the elements.
+Here is an example of how it should look, when you are satisfied with the quantity and the position of the elements.

 Just a few finishing strokes left!
-At this step we need to make our pendant shinier and glass-like.
+At this stage, we need to make our pendant shinier and glass-like.

-For this purpose, form a mild crescent shape at the upper part of our pendant and position it according to the screenshot.
-Fill it with linear gradient from light-yellow on the top to black in the bottom and switch the Blending Mode to Screen in order to add some transparency to it.
+For this purpose, form a mild crescent shape in the upper part of our pendant and position it according to the screenshot.
+Fill it with linear gradient from light-yellow on the top to black at the bottom, and switch the Blending Mode to Screen in order to add some transparency to it.

 The last but not the least detail will be a few gentle highlights on the edge of our pendant.
 Form three ellipses and fill them with radial gradient of the same light-yellow and black colors, switching to Screen mode to make them shine.

-In this tutorial we've learned some simple tricks of using the Blend Tool (W) and created our own brushes for floral elements.
+In this tutorial, we've learned some simple tricks for using the Blend Tool (W) and created our own brushes for floral elements.
 I hope you've discovered some useful things in this tutorial and learnt how to create a traditional Russian ornament!